pratikgajjar/go-backend.how/content/posts/running-101/index.md

 images = []
 +++

+tldr;

+- Set a clear goal.
+- Track your performance, focus on one metric at a time.
+- Vary your runs, but maintain consistency.
+- Maintain a consistent pace throughout your target run(s).
+- Focus on nutritions and strength training.

 # Setting Goals

 I am a 27-year-old software engineer writing in the year 2024.
 I spend most of my time sitting for work, and since grade 12, I've been aspiring to have a six-pack as it's often seen as 'cool.'
 As a football fan, I'm aware that players typically peak between their late twenties and early thirties, with an analysis by The Athletic[^1] suggesting that the optimal age for different positions ranges from 27 to 31 years old.
 Thus, I set myself the goal of reaching peak physical fitness by my late twenties.